PlantReactome/Release-documentation/data_exports.md

 The html file will be used when editing the joomla content in the "Website Mgmt" section.

+#### Generate the search index file for Gramene
+This is also done from the Pathway-Exchange project like the stats above.
+Change the method ran to "dumpRGPsBinnedByPathway" and the output to be gene_ids_by_pathway_and_species.tab
+* Remove the first 4 lines and the last 2 lines as they are extra output not needed.

+* Compress and copy the file to release_files
+  `gzip -c gene_ids_by_pathway_and_species.tab > ~/plant_reactome/rXX/release_files/gene_ids_by_pathway_and_species.tab.gz`

 ## Downloads page files

 #### Create the {UniProt, ChEBI, Ensembl, etc..}2PlantReactome*.txt files